 *This rule works only if interactions have been enabled.

 As for sales events, you can also narrow down the rules by applying filters such as campaign category, device type and link category (filter only enabled in the “Every email clicked” condition).
-When you use this type of rule, please check with your contact at Splio, because it is using a lot of ressources on the Loyalty engine.
+When you use this type of rule, please check with your contact at Splio, because it is using a lot of resources on the Loyalty engine.

 Use case: tomorrow you are sending out your promotional newsletter.
 For any click on your email, your members will receive 1 extra qualifying point.

-Interactions can be setup in the Data module and enable you to track the behavioural data of your customers.
+Interactions can be set up in the Data module and enable you to track the behavioural data of your customers.
 In other words, you can track specific types of events such as attending / performing an event, rating online products or visiting a selected store.
 For more info on Interactions, review our article.

 Use case: the Mobile Wallet Pass registration is synched using a custom interaction.
 Create a rule to grant 50 extra non-qualifying points to your loyalty members who added the Pass.